 A Heisman-winning LSU hero whose electrifying Halloween punt return became college football folklore, followed by a complex professional journey.

-Billy Cannon's legacy is a powerful American saga of peak athletic glory shadowed by controversy.
-At Louisiana State University, he was a force of nature—a powerful running back, a devastating safety, and a peerless return man who led the Tigers to the 1958 national championship.
-His legend was cemented on Halloween night 1959, when he fielded an Ole Miss punt at his own 11-yard line, broke seven tackles, and raced 89 yards for a game-winning touchdown in the final minutes, a play eternally replayed in the South.
-He won the Heisman Trophy that year, the epitome of the college football star.
-His professional career, however, was a tale of two leagues: he signed simultaneous contracts with the NFL's Los Angeles Rams and the fledgling AFL's Houston Oilers, a legal battle that ended with him joining the Oilers, where he won two AFL championships.
-Later convictions for counterfeiting and his work as a dentist at Angola prison added profound, complicated layers to his story, making him a figure of both adulation and scrutiny.
+Billy Cannon led Louisiana State University to the 1958 national championship as a running back, safety, and return man.
+On Halloween night 1959, he fielded an Ole Miss punt at his own 11-yard line, broke seven tackles, and raced 89 yards for a game-winning touchdown, a play replayed across the South.
+He won the Heisman Trophy that year.
+His professional career involved simultaneous contracts with the NFL's Los Angeles Rams and the AFL's Houston Oilers; a legal battle ended with him joining the Oilers, where he won two AFL championships.
+Later convictions for counterfeiting and his work as a dentist at Angola prison added profound, complicated layers to his story.

 1928–1945